comprna/CHEUI/README.md

 ```

 ----------------------------
-WARNINGS
+IMPORTANT
 ----------------------------
 Please follow the instructions carefully.
-Notice that to detect m6A or m5C a different preprocessing script is needed (CHEUI_preprocess_m6A.py/CHEUI_preprocess_m5C.py), and then the appropriate matching trained models for m6A or m5C (CHEUI_m5C_model1.h5/CHEUI_m6A_model1.h5...etc).
+Notice that to detect m6A or m5C a different preprocessing script is needed (CHEUI_preprocess_m6A.py and CHEUI_preprocess_m5C.py, respectively), and then the appropriate matching trained models for m6A or m5C must be used (CHEUI_m5C_model1.h5, CHEUI_m6A_model1.h5...etc).